Canop/tzdetect.js/README.md

 Goals
 -----

-* list all IANA time zone ids that are compatible with the javascript engine
+* detect the user timezone, or more precisely list all IANA time zone ids that are compatible with the running javascript engine
 * limit data duplication by using the Moment.js version of the Olson tables

 Demo